ekzhang/fastseg/README.md

 assert batch_labels.shape == (2, 224, 224) # returns a NumPy array containing integer labels
 ```

-We also provide utilities that generate the colorized and composited versions of the label masks as human-interpretable images.
+In addition, you can generate colorized and composited versions of the label masks as human-interpretable images.

 ```python
 from fastseg.image import colorize, blend